2024 Queensland state election: Electoral system

-Queensland has compulsory voting and uses full-preference instant-runoff voting for single-member electorates.
-The election will be conducted by the Electoral Commission of Queensland (ECQ).
-The party or coalition that wins the majority of seats (at least 47) will form the government.
-If no majority emerges then the party or coalition that is able to command the confidence of the Legislative Assembly will form government.
+Queensland has compulsory voting and uses full-preference preferential voting for single-member electorates.
+The election is conducted by the Electoral Commission of Queensland.
+The party or coalition that wins the majority of seats (at least 47) forms the government.
+If no majority emerges, then the party or coalition that is able to command the confidence of the Legislative Assembly forms government as a minority government.

-The party or coalition that wins the second highest number of seats forms the opposition, with the remaining parties and independents candidates being allocated to the cross bench.
+The party or coalition that wins the second-highest number of seats forms the opposition, with the remaining parties and independent candidates being allocated to the cross bench.

 The Queensland Parliament is the only unicameral state parliament in Australia, composed of the Legislative Assembly.
-The upper house, the Queensland Legislative Council was abolished in 1922.
+The upper house, the Legislative Council, was abolished in 1922.

 Key dates

-The election will be for all 93 members of the Legislative Assembly.
+The election was for all 93 members of the Legislative Assembly.
 Pursuant to Constitution (Fixed Term Parliament) Amendment Act 2015 Queensland has fixed terms, with all elections following the 2020 election held every four years on the last Saturday of October.
 The Governor may call an election earlier than scheduled if the Government does not maintain confidence, or the annual appropriation bill fails to pass.